21 February 2022

 Some common patterns emerge from the failures.
 If the business case isn’t clear, the benefits probably won’t be either.
 IoT runs on different timescales to other technologies, so ROI can be slow to materialise.
 Organisations often don’t fully grasp the scope of managing massive networks of devices spread across multiple geographies, the complexities of global connectivity, or challenges like security and scaling.
 Some haven’t adapted their business and operational models – or their organisations – to align with the paradigm shift that IoT brings.

-But the benefits are clear: increased revenue from new or adapted products and services, improved efficiency and productivity, enhanced customer experience and loyalty, business performance optimisation, compliance with regulations.
-The benefits of IoT aren’t only attractive, they’re essential for businesses staying competitive.
+But the benefits are clear: increased revenue from new or adapted products and services, improved efficiency and productivity, enhanced customer experience and loyalty, business performance optimisation, and compliance with regulations.
+The benefits of IoT aren’t only attractive, they’re essential for businesses to stay competitive.

 But do you know who’s right for you?
 Where’s a good place to start?